-- Hold a Bachelor's degree from an accredited institution0 - Completed a minimum of 40 documented hours of observations with an Occupational Therapist. - Have a minimum overall cumulative grade point average (GPA) of 2.75 (based on a 4.0 scale) 3.0 for prerequisite courses. - A minimum cumulative prerequisite GPA of 3.0 (see required prerequisite course list below). - Have a grade of 'C' or better in all required prerequisite courses. - Completion of the Graduate Record Exam (GRE) using Emory & Henry College's OTCAS ETS #7409. - Completion of CPR for Healthcare Professionals certification, immunizations, and background check prior to enrollment. - Three letters of recommendation from professionals with at least one from an Occupational Therapist. - 500-word essay. - The prerequisite courses are shown below.
+- Hold a Bachelor's degree from an accredited institution0 - Completed a minimum of 40 documented hours of observations with an Occupational Therapist. - Have a minimum overall cumulative grade point average (GPA) of 2.75 (based on a 4.0 scale) 3.0 for prerequisite courses. - A minimum cumulative prerequisite GPA of 3.0 (see required prerequisite course list below). - Have a grade of 'C' or better in all required prerequisite courses. - Completion of CPR for Healthcare Professionals certification, immunizations, and background check prior to enrollment. - Three letters of recommendation from professionals with at least one from an Occupational Therapist. - 300-word essay.

+The prerequisite courses are shown below.
 Applicants should have successfully completed all of the prerequisites, either as part of their baccalaureate degree or independently, prior to being admitted into the Program.